 The scenery along the coastline here is stunning.
 There are plenty of boardwalks and walking trails with lookouts to enjoy the views.

-Seals can be seen on The Nobbies rocks, where a huge colony of them live.
+Also, seals can be seen on The Nobbies rocks, where a huge colony of them live.

 Located at the beginning of the famous Great Ocean Road, about 1.5 hours drive from Melbourne, Torquay is famous for its surf beaches.
 Many would call it the surfing capital of Australia.
 Bells Beach and Jan Juc attract surfers here in droves, especially for the yearly Bells Beach Pro competition.
 If you want to learn how to surf, this is the place.